profjuvii/neural-net-from-scratch/README.md

-# neural-net-from-scratch
+# Neural Network in the C language
-Repository for writing a Neural Network in the C language
+This repository was created to improve the understanding of building Neural Networks.